 Without a doubt, in our cutthroat digital age, investing ample time and funds in your business's various marketing strategies is essential.

-Our next example focuses on a marketing dashboard, a CMO-centric tool that will help you consolidate, organize, and analyze colossal datasets in one intuitive central location.
-This is actually a report to CEO example that is a good blueprint to present the marketing performance to the CEO in a more detailed way if there are specific marketing-related questions.
+Our next template focuses on a marketing dashboard, a CMO-centric tool that will help you consolidate, organize, and analyze colossal datasets in one intuitive central location.
+This is actually a report to CEO example that is a good blueprint to present the marketing performance to the chief executive officer in a more detailed way if there are specific marketing-related questions.

 **click to enlarge**

 Boasting the perfect mix of top-level insights, this comprehensive CEO dashboard example will help you optimize your marketing performance, which will help you significantly boost your brand awareness and bottom line.
-An essential dashboard tool for a CEO and any business leader's digital toolkit.
+An essential dashboard tool for any leader's digital toolkit.

 CEO KPIs explained:

 Another critical metric within the marketing C-level suite, the lifetime value of a customer needs to be included in a CEO corporate dashboard since it's a precious indicator of achieving success in business.
 The longer you can keep a customer, the more revenue you will generate.

 CEOs need to grasp marketing and closely monitor the customer lifetime value as it will help you to identify the most profitable marketing channel which you can additionally examine on an operational level.
 Additionally, it will help you determine where to allocate the budget and how.